johnlsoer/godot-fmod-integration/docs/building.md

 		for (int i = 0; i < singleton_count; i++) {
 			singletons[i].onMainDestroy();
 		}
-		FMOD.close();
+		org.fmod.FMOD.close();
 		super.onDestroy();
 	}
 ```

-- Then run `./gradlew build` to generate an apk export template.
+- Then run `./gradlew generateGodotTemplates` to generate an apk export template.
 You can then use it in your project to get FMOD working
   on Android.

+  Detailed instructions on Godot Engine Documentation : https://docs.godotengine.org/en/stable/development/compiling/compiling_for_android.html